volvo-cars/Reviewcheck/README.md

   <dt>How do I configure Reviewcheck?</dt>
   <dd>The first time you run `reviewcheck`, the interactive configuration will
   start.
 You can rerun it with `reviewcheck configure`.
-If you know what you're doing, you may also edit the config file directly.
-You'll find the configuration file `reviewcheckrc` under your config directory, usually `~/.config/`.</dd>
+If you know what you're doing, you may also edit the configuration file directly.
+You'll find the configuration file `reviewcheckrc` in your configuration files directory, usually `~/.config/`.</dd>

   <dt>Will you support other software hosting pages than GitLab?</dt>
   <dd>Yes!
 We hope to support Gerrit in the near future and Gitea and GitHub in the